laravel/docs/queues.md

 > {note} The `pcntl` PHP extension must be installed in order to specify job timeouts.

 > {note} IO-blocker processes could be ignore this feature, therefore this feature is not guaranteed for job timeouts.
-Try to provide timeout ways to all socket connections in job externally.
+Try to provide timeout ways to all IO-blocker processes(socket connections, etc.) in job externally.

 Likewise, the maximum number of seconds that jobs can run may be specified using the `--timeout` switch on the Artisan command line: